 Hackers use available UI redressing techniques to steal a victim’s cookies.
 They can then read information from the cookie, then use it to steal the user’s identity by obtaining their session.
 The drag-and-drop clickjacking attack typically achieves Cookiejacking, where the cookie data is exposed when users think they are dropping content into a page element.

 This attack relies on the ability of modern web browsers to navigate through local file systems on the victim’s computer.
 For instance, a file explorer window appears when a user tries to upload a photo on social media.
 In a filejacking attack, the ‘Click to add files’ button establishes an active file server that attackers can use to access an entire file system.

 Clickjacking Attack Video Explanation

 How to prevent clickjacking attacks from happening

-Since attackers frame the targeted webpage with malicious iFrames, most clickjacking attacks mitigation techniques revolve around restricting framing.
+Since attackers frame the targeted webpage with malicious iFrames, most clickjacking attack mitigation techniques revolve around restricting framing.
 Some practical ways of ensuring protection against clickjacking attacks include:

 Framebusting or Frame-breaking

-Framebusting is a client-side mitigation technique that involves the use of code to prevent a web page from being loaded within an iframe.
+Framebusting is a client-side mitigation technique that uses code to prevent a web page from being loaded within an iframe.
 To achieve this, developers annotate code with a frame-breaking script that consists of a conditional statement and a counteraction that eliminates the overlay.
 An example of a simple frame busting script would look similar to:

 i f ( top . l o c a t i o n != l o c a t i o n ) top . l o c a t i o n = s e l f . l o c a t i o n ;